-Room changes will be limited and only approved as deemed necessary by a Housing and Residence Life professional staff member.
-This request must be made to the Residence Life Coordinator or Area Coordinator of the respective residence hall.
-Resident Assistants may not grant a room change.
+Room changes will be limited and only approved when deemed necessary by a Housing and Residence Life professional staff member.
+Requests must be made to the Residence Life Coordinator or Area Coordinator of the respective residence hall in advance.
+Please note, Resident Assistants may not grant a room change.
 Roommates must try to resolve issues prior to requesting a room change.
-If a room change is determined to be needed, one or all roommates may be reassigned.
-Students may not initiate a room change unless orchestrated by Housing and Residence Life staff.
-A fee may apply and residents have 24 hours to complete the move.
+If a room change is determined to be needed, one or all roommates may be administratively reassigned.
+Students may not initiate a room change independent of Housing staff.
+Once a room change is approved, a \$100 fee may apply and residents have 24 hours to complete the move.